Keith-S-Thompson/random-passwords/README.md

     defined(@array) is deprecated at /home/kst/bin/gen-password line 151.
             (Maybe you should just omit the defined()?)

 to appear when using recent versions of Perl.
+(The warning appears with Perl 5.16.3, but not with Perl 5.14.4.)
 This bug had no effect other than printing the warning message.
 I've corrected it.

 ### UPDATE, Sat 2014-04-12 :